Ahacad/learning/README.md

 ## Readme last

 - *What is this repo for?*: Here records great learning resources for each topic and subtopic.
-WHen I want to get deep into a topic, I should be able to *quickly* get awesome learning resources here.
-- *How are they arranged?*: By the intention mentioned above, the resources should be arranged *topic closely related*.
+- *How are they arranged?*: When I want to get deep into a topic, I should be able to *quickly* get awesome learning resources here.